Error Codes

 source: "ical_subscription"(external events are read-only) - Accessing a resource that belongs to a different organization

-- Performing an action not allowed on your current plan
+spr_) as an agent that is not a listed participant - Performing an action not allowed on your current plan

 How to fix: Check that the resource belongs to your organization and that the source field allows modification.
 External events synced via iCal subscriptions cannot be edited through the API.
+For proposals, confirm the responding agent’s id is in the proposal’s participant_agent_ids list.

 not_found — 404 Not Found